 In our busy lives, many of us may be dealing with things that cause us to worry.
 However, it can help to take charge of that worry by limiting the amount of time you allow yourself to think about it.

 It can be tricky to stop worrying altogether, especially if it’s unclear when or how a problem will resolve itself.
-But, by setting yourself allocated daily ‘worry time’, you can start to control how much of your day is affected by these thoughts and hopefully lessen the burden by the time you reach your bed.
+But, by setting yourself allocated daily ‘worry time’, you can start to control how much of your day is affected by these thoughts and hopefully lessen the burden by the time you go to bed.

 Try to set yourself two 15-minute worry slots each day (for example, one in the morning and one before bed), where you can set out all of your worries and/or anxieties.
 Some people find that it helps to write their worries down.
 You can use this time to acknowledge anything that’s bothering you, before identifying which of these worries you can control and which you can’t.

 It’s important that outside of worry time, you’re able to put any worries that you can’t control out of your mind and focus only on the things that you can control.
-When the time is up, close your journal.
-Or, if you haven’t used a journal, imagine yourself putting a lid on your worries and placing them on a shelf, somewhere high up where you can no longer see them.
+When the time is up, close your journal or imagine yourself putting a lid on your worries and placing them on a shelf where you can no longer see them.

 If you find any worries sneaking back in after this point, picture yourself forcing that lid back down and remind yourself that you can get them out during your next worry slot.